 - Add the pesto on top with a bit of pasta cooking water.
 Mix while you warm them up on medium heat.

-- At first it may seem that the pesto is too thin because of the cooking water, but as the dissolved starch in the cooking water is activated, it coats the pasta nicely and evenly.
-If you don't add the cooking water, you will start to cook essentially the pesto.
-It can results in the fresh green leaves of basil and spinach turning brownish.
+- At first, it may seem that the pesto is too thin because of the cooking water, but as the dissolved starch in the cooking water is activated, it coats the pasta nicely and evenly.
+If you don't add the cooking water, you will start to cook the pesto, essentially.